 If the signal measured is larger than the upper threshold, then the impedance is high, so a wire is probably off.
 Selecting the appropriate threshold setting depends on the particular cable/ electrode/protection scheme, as these parameters are typically unique for the specific use case.
 This can take the form of starting with a high threshold and ratcheting it down until a lead-off is detected, then increasing the threshold by some safety margin.
 This gives simple dynamic thresholding that automatically compensates for many of the circuit variables.

-The lower threshold is added for cases where the only ac lead-off is in use and for situations where an electrode cable has been off for a long time.
+The lower threshold is added for cases where only ac lead-off is in use and for situations where an electrode cable has been off for a long time.
 In this case, the dc voltage has saturated to a rail, or the electrode cable has somehow shorted to a supply.
 In either case, there is no ac signal present, yet the electrode may not be connected.
 The lower threshold checks for a minimum signal level.

 In addition to the lead-off flag, the user can also read back the resulting voltage measurement available on a per channel basis.
-The measured amplitude for each of the individual electrodes is available in Register 0x31 through Register 0x35 (LOAMxx registers, see Table 52).
+The measured amplitude for each of the individual channels is available in Register 0x31 through Register 0x35 (LOAMxx registers, see Table 52).
+The ac lead-off (ACLO) measurement depends on the operating mode.
+If the device is configured for electrode mode, the amplitude result for the measured electrode is returned.
+If the device is configured for lead mode, the result is for a pair or combination of electrodes that contributes to the channel.
+Channel gain also applies to the ACLO result because channel gain is applied to the ECG measurement.
+Higher channel gains result in higher codes in the ac lead-off results.